Alaguvel2410/-Mental-Health-Addiction-Recovery-Management-System-with-Python-Integrated-Relational-Database/README.md

 # -Mental-Health-Addiction-Recovery-Management-System-with-Python-Integrated-Relational-Database

-A full-stack desktop application built with  Python (Tkinter) and MySQL — featuring user  assessment, auto score calculation using SQL  Triggers, and an Admin Analytics Dashboard.
+*A desktop-based application built using Python (Tkinter) and MySQL for managing mental health and addiction recovery data.

+*Features include user assessment, automated score calculation using SQL triggers, and an admin analytics dashboard for data analysis and monitoring.

+*This project demonstrates skills in Python programming, database integration, and GUI development.